Home Insurance

 Florida Home Insurance Roof Requirements & Law Changes

 Florida is no stranger to natural disasters, with just about every homeowner worried about protecting their property during hurricane season.
-Of the many types of damage that could afflict your property as the result of a hurricane or severe thunderstorm, few can be more problematic than roofing damage.
+Of the many types of damage that could affect your property as the result of a hurricane or severe thunderstorm, few can be more problematic than roofing damage.

 This is especially true given the state’s turbulent home insurance market, with Florida home insurance roof requirements being an increasingly noteworthy issue for both insurers and home-owners.

-In fact, the start of 2022 saw a host of news stories revealing that many insurers were dropping homeowners and refusing to renew their policies simply based on the age of the home’s roof — regardless of the actual condition of the roof.
+In fact, the start of 2022 saw a host of news stories revealing that many insurers were dropping homeowners and refusing to renew their policies simply based on the age of the home’s old roof alone — regardless of the actual condition of the roof.

 This is a major problem for homeowners who still have a mortgage on their property, as lenders will often refuse to lend to individuals who do not obtain insurance coverage.
-And in a state where natural disasters like hurricanes are far more likely than other parts of the country, going without insurance is a risky proposition.
+And in a state where natural disasters like hurricanes are far more likely than other parts of the country, going without home insurance cover, is a risky proposition.

 Unsurprisingly, this has since led to new legislation and increased concern from homeowners and insurers alike on how to navigate roof requirements for homeowners insurance in Florida.
 Here’s what you should know.